greyshirtguy/ProPresenter7-Proto/README.md

 ### Well that should cover it.
-Hopefully you understand what you are doing with these file, and have __multiple, good backups__ of your entire Pro7 configuration and documents and are ready to full responsibility for your actions/experiments.
-You now have the power to auto-generate code that can read, write and modify ProPresenter 7 data files!
+Hopefully you understand what you are doing with these file, and have __multiple, good backups__ of your entire Pro7 configuration and documents and are ready to take full responsibility for your actions/experiments as you now have the power to auto-generate code that can read, write and modify ProPresenter 7 data files!